-The Watchdog driver does not configure the board peripherals.
+The Watchdog driver does not configure board peripherals.
 This must be done before any calls to the Watchdog driver.
 The examples include board-specific initWatchdog() functions in the board .c and .h files.
-Once the watchdog has been initialized, a Watchdog object can be created through the following steps:
+Once the watchdog is initialized, a Watchdog object can be created through the following steps:

-- 1. Create and initialize the Watchdog Params structure. - 2.
-Assign desired values to parameters. - 3.
-Call Watchdog_open(). - 4.
+- 1. Create and initialize the Watchdog_Params structure. - 2.
+Assign desired values to parameters. - Call Watchdog_open(). - 4.
 Save the Watchdog_Handle returned by Watchdog_open().
 This will be used to interact with the Watchdog object just created.